GArmane/python-fastapi-hex-todo/README.md

 A configured instance of PGAdmin for database monitoring and management is provided by default.

-To start it, run: `sudo plis start pgadmin`
+To start it, run: `plis start pgadmin`

 ### Linting, static check and code style guide